Cloud & Deployment

 Core Vault Concepts

-Secrets Engines — plugins that store or generate secrets.
-The most common are:
+Secrets Engines — plugins that store or generate secrets:

 • KV (Key-Value) — stores static secrets like API keys